-C.1 Press / Media / News: To show different opinions and views in a better way, it could be useful, that this 3-groups-co-determination is not used for all big media-companies.
-If there is to be such an exception (as a voluntary alternative), then it must have roughly the following limitations to prevent a concentration of power to a few people:

-• The company must be a cooperative, that is every member has the same amount of votes.
+- C.1 Press / Media / News: To show different opinions and views in a better way, it could be useful, that this 3-groups-co-determination is not used for all big media-companies.
+If there is to be such an exception (as a voluntary alternative), then it must have roughly the following limitations to prevent a concentration of power to a few people: - The company must be a cooperative, that is every member has the same amount of votes.
 So a member with a bigger financial stake does not have more votes.
-(In addition: For cooperatives in other fields of company activity still only the 3-groups-co-determination is used.)
+(In addition: For cooperatives in other fields of company activity still only the 3-groups-co-determination is used.) - A big company must have more than 100,000 members.
+Or in more detail:

-5 1 5

 big companies medium-sized companies

 members more than 100,000 10,000 - 100,000

 employees more than 1000 100 - 1000

 financial values over A 1/10 A to A